Copyright © 2023 LOCALIIZ | All rights reserved

 Madame Fù, Shop 03-101A, Block 3, 10 Hollywood Road, Central | (+852) 2114 2118

 A brighter and pinker branch of its sister café—also named Floom Floom (烏語)—this K11 Art Mall branch of the new wave Asian fusion café emphasises Taiwanese eats and specialities.
-Its main attraction that draws in eager Instagrammers is its adorable wallpapered corner of pastel-coloured candy hearts dotted with quirky little phrases, which sets aside a space for diners to go into full supermodel mode.
+The main attraction that draws in eager Instagrammers is its adorable wallpapered corner of pastel-coloured candy hearts dotted with quirky little phrases, which sets aside a space for diners to go into full supermodel mode.

 Floom Floom (花香), Shop B201, B2/F, K11 Art Mall, 18 Hanoi Road, Tsim Sha Tsui | (+852) 5500 6239

 Bursting with magnificent flowers in every hue of pink, this is a chic hangout spot with walls of pink camellia flowers greeting you at the entrance, giving it the air of a private garden.
 Nab a booth seat if you can, as the added privacy of the curved arches above the sofas make for a cool framing hack in portraits!
-Its love for pink bleeds into the creative options on the menu as well—the Camellia Fiesta afternoon tea menu (starting from $488) features rosy-hued homages to the delicate bites enjoyed by French nobles of earlier centuries.
+Its love for pink bleeds into the creative options on the menu as well—the Camellia Fiesta afternoon tea menu features rosy-hued homages to the delicate bites enjoyed by French nobles of earlier centuries.